 Around the bar sat the bearded man who had run the bar last time, still with the hat covering half his face.
 He sat drinking shots of vodka and shouting in loud, repetitive German to the barman, inviting him to drink along, an invitation that was generally accepted.
 Chris went to get beers and had a little conversation with the vodka drinker, declining a vodka himself.

 Melanie was less impressed than Nuno had been, clearly uncomfortable.
 As the CD finished, a commotion was heard from across the room in a little annex where the toilet was.
-It was obviously engaged, much to the chagrin of a short-haired, blonde punk, who kicked the door, then marched outside.
+It was obviously engaged, much to the chagrin of a short-haired, blonde punk lady, who kicked the door, then marched outside.
 Tonight, the shutter over the main window was up, and Melanie and Richard were able to follow her with their eyes as she walked into the gutter, undid her belt, pulled down her jeans and squatted in the road.
 Within seconds, she was back inside.

 “That’s very impressive,” said Richard, “anyone that can expose themselves in this weather has my admiration.”